liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/secure-store-service-retirement-in-microsoft-365.md

 ## Impact on SharePoint Server

-This announcement has no impact on Secure Store Service in SharePoint Server.
+This announcement has no immediate impact on Secure Store Service in SharePoint Server 2016, 2019, and Subscription Edition.

-This feature will remain supported in SharePoint Server 2016 and SharePoint Server 2019 until those products reach their end of support date of July 14, 2026.

-> [!NOTE]
-> Microsoft has no plans to retire Secure Store Service in SharePoint Server Subscription Edition currently.
-Deprecation and removal announcements for SharePoint Server Subscription Edition are announced in the [What's deprecated or removed from SharePoint Server Subscription Edition](/sharepoint/what-s-new/what-s-deprecated-or-removed-from-sharepoint-server-subscription-edition) article.
+Until  SharePoint Server 2016 and SharePoint Server 2019 reach their end of support date of July 14, 2026, SSS will be supported.
+For SharePoint Server Subscription Edition, there are no current and immediate plans to retire SSS.
+For any deprecation or feature support removal announcements, see [What's deprecated or removed from SharePoint Server Subscription Edition](/sharepoint/what-s-new/what-s-deprecated-or-removed-from-sharepoint-server-subscription-edition)

 ## Impacted features and scenarios